gabrielrra/lighthouse-backend-challenge/README.md

 - **Security Enhancements:**

-  - Protect the Swagger API Explorer with authentication or VPN.
+  - Remove Swagger Explorer in production.
-  - Implement role-based access control (RBAC) for endpoints.
+  - Implement authentication.

+- **Cart saving:**

+  - It would be a good idea to save cart on db for later use.

 - **Performance Optimizations:**
   - Introduce caching mechanisms for frequently accessed product data.
-  - Optimize database queries to improve response times.

-This improved documentation provides clearer structure, improved readability, and separates future improvements into a dedicated section.
+  - Use nginx as a reverse proxy to handle incoming requests and distribute them to different instances of the application (Load balancing).
+    - OR use NodeJs cluster module to take advantage of multi-core systems.